INDUSTRY INSIGHTS

 Why this matters even more with AI

-Think about an F1 pit stop: twenty-one people, under two seconds.
-Every person knows exactly when to move and when to stay still.
-That’s orchestration.
-And orchestration is exactly what’s missing when AI enters most publishing workflows.
+Think of a Formula One pit stop: 21 people, under 2 seconds, it works because everyone knows when to move and when to stay still.
+That’s orchestration, and it’s exactly what’s missing when AI enters most publishing workflows.

 What we keep coming back to